theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 >
 >   - You can now transfer Knowledge tokens to other valid Accounts.
 Users also have to input their account password for authentication and security purposes.
 >
-> - KT Market overview
+> - KT Market value overview
 >
 >   - There is a line graph now indicating the value of the Knowledge Tokens over the last 30 days.
-It is mocked right now but in future we would like for it to be updated in real time.
+It is mocked right now.

 - Personal Transactions